fathialamre/jet/README.md

 `JetPaginator` provides powerful infinite scroll functionality that works with **any API format**.
 It's designed to be flexible and handle different pagination patterns (offset-based, cursor-based, page-based) with a unified interface.

-**Built on [infinite_scroll_pagination](https://pub.dev/packages/infinite_scroll_pagination)**: JetPaginator is built on top of the official `infinite_scroll_pagination` package, one of Flutter's most robust and battle-tested pagination solutions.
+**Built on [Infinite Scroll Pagination](https://pub.dev/packages/infinite_scroll_pagination)**: JetPaginator is built on top of the official `infinite_scroll_pagination` package, one of Flutter's most robust and battle-tested pagination solutions.
 This ensures maximum reliability, performance, and community support while providing Jet's simplified API on top.

 #### Key Features